open-aac/openaac.org/knaac-awards/2024/index.md

       <img src="/images/2024/touchchat.jpeg" class='img' alt='' />
       </a>
       <span class='sub'>
-        TouchChat HD With WordPower is a full-featured communication solution for individuals who have difficulty using their natural voice.
-TouchChat is designed for individuals with Autism, Down Syndrome, ALS, apraxia, stroke, or other conditions that affect a person's ability to use natural speech.
+        Designed for individuals with autism, Down syndrome, ALS, apraxia, stroke, or other conditions that affect a person's ability to use natural speech, TouchChat uses the familiarity of iOS technology to provide a dynamic AAC solution for a lifetime of successful communication.
+With easy-to-customize features and a wide range of intuitive vocabularies (including the most comprehensive WordPower® options), languages, and voices, people who are non-speaking can experience the unlimited power of communication.
+TouchChat is a universal app supporting iPhone®, iPod®, and iPad® as well as multiple access methods.
       </span>
     </div>
     <div class='nominee'>